Cabozantinib (By mouth)

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
-Use birth control for at least 4 months after you stop using this medicine.
+Use birth control during treatment with this medicine and for at least 4 months after your last dose.

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, blood clotting or bleeding problems, high blood pressure, an open wound, or dental problems.
+- Tell your doctor if you have kidney disease, liver disease, blood clotting or bleeding problems, high blood pressure, an open wound, or dental problems.

 - This medicine may cause the following problems: